About the service

 Why would someone choose the service?

-We are flexible in our approach to care and all of our contact with young people is in settings that they feel comfortable in.
-We ensure that they feel safe and secure and treat them with dignity and respect at all times.
+We are flexible in our approach to care, and all of our contact with children and young people in the community is in settings that they feel comfortable in.
+We ensure that they feel safe and secure, and treat them with dignity and respect at all times.

-The team regularly ask people accessing our service for their feedback and consistently receive high levels of satisfaction.
+The team regularly seeks feedback from those accessing the service and consistently receives high levels of satisfaction.

 Staff you may meet